 And then I have a decision to make.

-I, like all of us, collected pockets full of junk along the way of my life.
+I, like all of us, collected pockets full of bits of junk that I picked up along the way of my life.
 I don’t even remember many of them, where I got them, or how I got them.
 I just accepted them and have been carrying them with me.
 In many instances, they are just extra weight that serve no real purpose.

 If you live in that kind of box, you probably should not read me because I don’t repeat the popular or even the politically correct diarrhea that we have come to accept as “conversation” or “discussion.”
 I am willing to be wrong, I am willing to learn something new and to change my opinion in light of new and compelling information.
 THAT alone puts me way out of the comfort zone of some people.

 I don’t care about being grammatically correct.
 I don’t care about any of the rules, to be honest.
 When I sit and write something, I am having a conversation … with you.
 I write like I talk.
 I know that for some of the purists – that will mean they will not get past the first few lines and I am ok with that.
 I care about the substance of what I am writing.
 I love words and I love the “music” of putting them together.
 I guess my “songs” are just kind of my own, but please feel free to hum along if you like, or even make up your own words.

 I am not the same person as I was 30 years ago, or 20 years ago, or even 10 years ago.
 Thank heavens.
 For me to line up all my accomplishments and lay them out for your consideration seems disingenuous of me if I am not also going to share where I really screwed up as well.
 I have.
 I have made lots of mistakes – and those mistakes probably taught me more, and mean more to my life, than the great accomplishments that you might admire.